 Street Art in Berlin

-Street art is found throughout the world, but it is especially prevalent in major cities.
+Street art is found worldwide, but it is especially prevalent in major cities.
 Cities are home to a wealth of street art, from graffiti on building walls to pieces painted on lanes and bridges.
 Street art provides a unique aesthetic for these places and attracts tourists and teenagers alike.

 Things to do in Berlin for kids – Bike riding in Berlin

 Axe throwing might be just the one family competition that will last in the memories forever.
-I am sure your teenagers on vacation in Berlin will head home talking about this experience.
+Your teenagers on vacation in Berlin will head home talking about this experience.

 Escape rooms – things to do in Berlin for young adults